visualizenews/corona/index.markdown

     bar shows the number of people affected.
 Hover on the bars to see the details for each day.
   centered_title: true
-- template: text-blocks
-  title: It all started on January 31
-  text_block: |-
-    On January 31, the Italian media reported the first cases of Covid-19 in Italy: **a Chinese couple from Wuhan** who got sick while in Rome.

-    They were quickly hospitalized and isolated, and the Italian health authorities started tracing their path back to understand who they had been in contact with.
-The result was appalling.
-During the previous week, **the couple had visited some of Italy's major tourist destinations**: Milan, Verona, Parma, Florence, and of course  Rome.
-  image: "/uploads/ 2020/03/07/ambulance.png"
-  hidden: false
 - template: chart
   show_title: false
   appearance: Full-screen
   hidden: false
-  title: Spacer Quarantined
+  title: Spacer Total Cases
-  placeholder_id: quarantinedSpacer
+  placeholder_id: totalSpacer
-  object: quarantinedSpacer
+  object: totalSpacer
   centered_title: false
   introduction: ''
   explanation: ''
 - template: text-blocks
+  title: It all started on January 31
+  text_block: "On January 31, the Italian media reported the first cases of Covid-19
+    in Italy: **a Chinese couple from Wuhan** who got sick while in Rome.\n\nThey were quickly hospitalized and isolated, and the Italian health authorities started tracing their path back to understand who they had been in contact with.
+The result was appalling.
+During the previous week, **the couple had visited some of Italy's major tourist destinations**: Milan, Verona, Parma, Florence, and of course  Rome.\n\nOn the same day, **Italy cancelled all direct flights to and from China** and declared a state of emergency.
+From this day on, things started to accelerate dramatically.
+    \ \nOn February 21, an unassociated cluster of 16 cases was confirmed in **Lombardy**, in northern Italy.  \nOn February 22, the Council of Ministers announced a new decree-law to contain the outbreak, including **quarantining over 50,000 people** from 11 different municipalities in northern Italy.\n\nOn March 4, the Italian government **closed all schools and universities** nationwide as Italy reached 100 deaths and put all sport and public events on hold for at least one month.
+    \ \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."
+  image: "/uploads/ 2020/03/07/ambulance.png"
   hidden: false
-  text_block: "On the same day, **Italy cancelled all direct flights to and from China**
-    and declared a state of emergency.
-From this day on, things started to accelerate dramatically.  \nOn February 21, an unassociated cluster of 16 cases was confirmed in **Lombardy**, in northern Italy.  \nOn February 22, the Council of Ministers announced a new decree-law to contain the outbreak, including **quarantining over 50,000 people** from 11 different municipalities in northern Italy."
-  title: ''
-  image: ''
 - template: chart
   show_title: false
   appearance: Full-screen
   hidden: false
-  title: Spacer Hospitalized
+  title: Spacer Recovered
-  placeholder_id: hospitalizedSpacer
+  placeholder_id: recoveredSpacer
-  object: hospitalizedSpacer
+  object: recoveredSpacer
   centered_title: false
   introduction: ''
   explanation: ''
-- template: text-blocks
-  hidden: false
-  text_block: "On March 4, the Italian government **closed all schools and universities**
-    nationwide as Italy reached 100 deaths and put all sport and public events on hold for at least one month.  \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."
-  title: ''
-  image: ''
 - template: chart
   show_title: true
   appearance: Large